arg-tech/oAMF/README.md

 ![License](https://img.shields.io/badge/License-GPL%203.0-blue)

-oAMF is a **modular, open-source framework** designed for **end-to-end argument mining (AM)**.
-It empowers researchers and developers to construct, execute, and extend **customizable AM pipelines** using a variety of modules.
-The framework supports **multiple interfaces**, making it highly accessible to users with different technical backgrounds.
+oAMF is a modular **open-source framework** for **end-to-end argument mining (AM)**.
+It enables researchers and developers to build and run **customizable AM pipelines** using a diverse set of modules.
+With over 15 AM modules and oAMF-compatible extensions—including audio transcription, argument structure visualisation, and evaluation tools—the framework offers extensive functionality.
+Developers can integrate new AM modules or modify existing ones to fit their needs.
+Additionally, oAMF supports **multiple interfaces**, ensuring accessibility for users with varying technical expertise.

 ## ✨ Key Features